shortenglishman/We_Dont_IT/README.md

 # We_Dont_IT

-This is the reposrity of the group We_Dont_IT.
+This is the repository of the group We_Dont_IT.